awsdocs/amazon-rds-user-guide/doc_source/mysql-kerberos.md

 Kerberos authentication is only supported for MySQL DB instances in a VPC\.
 The DB instance can be in the same VPC as the directory, or in a different VPC\.
 The DB instance must use a security group that allows egress within the directory's VPC so the DB instance can communicate with the directory\.

-When you use the console to create a DB instance, choose **Password and Kerberos authentication** in the **Database authentication** section\.
+When you use the console to create, modify, or restore a DB instance, choose **Password and Kerberos authentication** in the **Database authentication** section\.
 Choose **Browse Directory** and then select the directory, or choose **Create a new directory**\.

 ![\[Kerberos authentication setting when creating a DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/kerberos-authentication.png)

-When you use the console to modify or restore a DB instance, choose the directory in the **Kerberos authentication** section, or choose **Create a new directory**\.

-![\[Kerberos authentication setting when modifying or restoring a DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/kerberos-auth-modify-restore.png)

- Use the CLI or RDS API to associate a DB instance with a directory\.
-The following parameters are required for the DB instance to be able to use the domain directory you created:
+When you use the AWS CLI or RDS API, associate a DB instance with a directory\.
+The following parameters are required for the DB instance to use the domain directory you created:
 + For the `--domain` parameter, use the domain identifier \("d\-\*" identifier\) generated when you created the directory\.
 + For the `--domain-iam-role-name` parameter, use the role you created that uses the managed IAM policy `AmazonRDSDirectoryServiceAccess`\.

  For example, the following CLI command modifies a DB instance to use a directory\.